dhruvhaldar/Windows_XP_VirtualImage/README.md

 # Windows XP Virtual Image

-This is a virtual image of Windows XP, suitable for use with VirtualBox or VMWare.
+This is a virtual [OVA 2.0](https://www.dmtf.org/standards/ovf) image of Windows XP, suitable for use with VirtualBox or VMWare.
 This image comes with extras and doesn't require installation.

 ## Usage Instructions